We all have an invisible bucket that can either be filled or emptied.

 Two Strategies to be a Bucket Filler

-In the book, How Full is Your Bucket, five strategies were given to help us become better bucket fillers.
-Here are two of those strategies:
+How Full is Your Bucket presented five strategies to help us become better bucket fillers.
+Let me share with you two of those strategies:

 1. Shine a Light on What Is Right

-We should strive to recognize the strengths of the people whom we interact with everyday.
-When I notice my kids playing together nicely, I make sure to let them know I appreciate what they’re doing.
-And when they’re not, I try to find a way where they can figure out a way to resolve their problems.
+Strive to recognize the strengths of the people whom you interact with everyday.
+When I notice my kids playing together nicely, I make sure to let them know I appreciate their kindness.

 2. Give Unexpectedly